Productivity is an evergreen topic in our personal and professional lives.

 The less clear and specific the goals are, the fewer hours employees spend actually working.
 Instead, they are busy decrypting what they’re supposed to do, and procrastinating because the task seems unbearable.

 How you set and define the goals will determine the results you can achieve.

 Progress tracking metrics are one of the best productivity tools for managers and individuals alike.
 They create a stress-free and positive work environment where high-priority tasks (and all other tasks really) are closely monitored and are worked on in a timely manner.

 Here are examples of the progress monitoring tools that one can integrate to create a productive environment:

 - Dashboards with individual and team progress to stay on top of things and increase productivity through a little bit of healthy competition.

-- Kanban boards to visualize the work process and gamify working through to-do lists.
+- Kanban boards or Scrum boards to visualize the work process and gamify working through to-do lists.

 - KPIs or key performance indicators that can be set for the entire team or team members to help them achieve their personal work-related goals.